Chandni-L5/pawsome-strolls/documentation/testing.md

 ![screenshots of mini card](/documentation/card%20issue.png) ![screenshots of mini card](/documentation/card%20issue%202.png)

- I requested some assistance from a fellow student Ivan Kimpl who advised me to apply a `flex` variable to the `display` property and target the `col` class, I could then apply other properties to ce`nter the content and fix this issue.
+ I requested some assistance from a fellow student Ivan Kimpl who advised me to apply a `flex` variable to the `display` property and target the `col` class, I could then apply other properties to center the content and fix this issue.

-- The navigation bar would dissappear when scrolling down to the content.
+- The navigation bar would disappear when scrolling down to the content.
 To fix this I reviewed the Bootstrap documentation, to find out if there was already a selector in place to add to the element and identified that by added the class `fixed` I would be able to fix the nav bar to the top of the page regardless of the where on the rest of the page I was at.

 - By fixing the navbar this created another issue.
 The navbar now overlapped the carousel at the top of the homepage and when automatically scrolling to the nav-links the navbar would overlap the header of the sections of the homepage.

 I discussed this issue with my mentor who suggest to look into the the `scroll-padding-top` property.
 However when trying to implement this I found that the issue was still occuring.
-Whilst searching on stack overflow and google for a possible solution, I also decided to reach out to other collegues on slack.
-Working togethor with an alumni student Vernell Clarke, who assisted me to identify where to apply a fix.
+Whilst searching on stack overflow and google for a possible solution, I also decided to reach out to other colleagues on slack.
+Working together with an alumni student Vernell Clarke, who assisted me to identify where to apply a fix.
 By applying an `id` to an invisible `div` above the headers, and applying the property of `padding-top` and `margin-top`, and using dev chrome tools I was able to adjust the headers into the right place so that when the navlink was selected the page would scroll automatically to the top of the header.

 - When manually checking the navlinks from the enquiry page and success page, I identified that when selecting the link from a mobile viewport the link would not land at the correct place above the header.
 I checked all of the code and compared this using [diffchecker](https://www.diffchecker.com/) however could not identify any reason why this was not working.

-I discussed this issue again with Vernell Clarke and asked him to manually check and test out the site to see if the issue was also occuring from his end.
-We identified that this issue was only occuring in Google Chrome, however when testing on Safari and Mozilla Firefox that the site was functioning as expected and so I deduced that there may be some bug with the chrome dev tool when viewing the site in this viewport.
+I discussed this issue again with Vernell Clarke and asked him to manually check and test out the site to see if the issue was also occurring from his end.
+We identified that this issue was only occurring in Google Chrome, however when testing on Safari and Mozilla Firefox that the site was functioning as expected and so I deduced that there may be some bug with the chrome dev tool when viewing the site in this viewport.

 - When scrolling through the homepage, I decided to add a `border-radius` to the images on the page.
 This was implemented to apply conformity with the other shapes of the cards on the page.